jcorporation/myGPIOd/PROTOCOL.md

 ## Responses

 - The first line of the response is `OK` on completion or `ERROR:<message>` on failure.
+- After an `OK`:
-- After that any number of `key:value` pairs can follow.
+  - Any number of `key:value` pairs can follow.
-- A final `END` denotes the end of the server response
+  - A final `END` denotes the end of the server response.

 ## General commands